-Unfortunately, too many of us live like circus entertainers focused on balancing, except we’re not making any money for the show we’re putting on for our friends, family and coworkers.
-We’re balancing – or at least attempting to – an amazing amount, but that’s all we’re pretty much able to focus on… balancing.
+Unfortunately, too many of us live like circus entertainers focused on balancing, except we’re not making any money for the show we’re putting on for our friends, families, and coworkers.
+We’re balancing — or at least attempting to — an amazing amount, but balancing is all we’re pretty much able to focus on.

-When focused only on balancing, we’re often unable to consider the quality of our balancing act… how much we’re dropping.
-Simplicity allows for better balance in that it allows us to put our focus on quality over quantity, to balance well will less drops.
+When focused only on balancing, we’re often unable to consider the quality of our balancing act and how much we’re dropping.
+Simplicity allows for better balance in that it allows us to put our focus on quality over quantity and to balance well will less drops.

 Simplicity’s Role in Balance

-We can get ideas, guidance, inspiration and direction from each other with regard to simplicity, but every one of us must individually discover what it looks like for us.
-And regardless of how simplicity looks in any individual’s life, it plays an important role in a balanced life for every person.
+We can get ideas, guidance, inspiration, and direction from each other with regard to simplicity, but every one of us must individually discover what it looks like for us.
+Regardless of how simplicity looks in any individual’s life, it plays an important role in a balanced life for every person.

 In my own journey toward a balanced life, simplicity plays a tremendous role in creating depth and quality in every area of life from relationships to work.
-But I find I can only go deeper when I take the time to simplify myself first as an individual.
+However, I find I can only go deeper in these areas when I take the time to simplify myself first as an individual.

-- What I think about… where I allow my thoughts to dwell.
+- Thoughts: Where do I allow my thoughts to dwell?

-- The words I speak… listen more and talk less.
+- Words: I need to listen more and talk less.

-- Commitments… not spread thin and having ample margin.
+- Commitments: Not being spread thin but instead having ample margin.